Some things are best left to the experts. Building a house for example. Or country dancing.

 Buildings insurance is for your bricks and mortar and is usually done separately.

 Business interruption insurance goes hand in hand with office insurance.
-It covers the costs of temporarily setting up elsewhere if you can’t work from your usual premises (following a flood or fire for example) and the lost revenue or profit from not being able to trade during the same period.
+It covers the costs of temporarily setting up elsewhere if you can’t work from your usual premises (following a flood or fire for example).
+It'll also cover the lost income from not being able to trade during the same period.

 Anything else?